Exploring World Cultures: How Traditions Shape Identity and Daily Life

 Respect for Elders

-In Asian, African, and Middle Eastern societies, elders are highly respected.
-They are seen as sources of wisdom and guidance.
+In Asian, African, and Middle Eastern societies, elders are highly respected as sources of wisdom and guidance.
 Younger generations are encouraged to listen, care for, and honor them.
+These practices strengthen family bonds and promote social responsibility.

 Strong Family Bonds